Introduction

 Range, battery and charging

-In case you didn’t know (and why should you?), the Genesis GV60 rides on the same platform as the Kia EV6 and Hyundai IONIQ 5.
-Kia and Hyundai increased battery sizes on both those models from 77kWh to 84kWh last year, but the GV60 has had to wait until now to get a bigger pack.
-Frustratingly, Genesis (like Kia and Hyundai) only quote gross battery size figures, but those in the know suggest that the usable figure (the amount you can actually use) is around 79-80kWh.
+In case you didn’t know (and why should you?), the Genesis GV60 rides on the same platform as the Kia EV6 and Hyundai Ioniq 5.
+Kia and Hyundai increased battery sizes on both those models from 77kWh to 84kWh in 2024, but the GV60 had to wait until 2025 for those same bigger batteries and a few other tweaks.
+Frustratingly, Genesis (like Kia and Hyundai) only quotes gross battery size figures, but we can tell you that usable battery capacity is 80kWh, so that's the amount of battery energy that you're actually going to be charging and discharging.

 Like other cars based on the e-GMP platform, the GV60 has vehicle to load (V2L) functionality.
-However, it’s not fitted as standard to any models in the range, so if you want to power something from your car, you’ll need to fork out £580 for the optional Vehicle to Load option pack.
+However, it’s not fitted as standard to any models in the range other than the Magma, so if you want to power something from your car, you’ll need to fork out £580 for the optional Vehicle to Load option pack.

 Practicality and boot space

 Like its siblings, the GV60 doesn’t quite hit the mark when it comes to boot space.
-While luggage capacity figures of 680 and 1,460 litres are okay, the boot floor is high and the load area is relatively shallow.
-If you’re looking for a big hatchback and want to carry bulky stuff such as a dog crate, the GV60 may not be the perfect match.
-You do get a frunk, though, with a capacity of 53-litres, which is fine for storing cables.
+While luggage capacity figures of 432 litres is okay, the boot floor is high and the load area is relatively shallow.
+If you’re looking for a big hatchback and want to carry bulky stuff such as a dog crate, the GV60 may not be the perfect match, and you may want to consider the Skoda Enyaq or Kia EV5, instead..
+You do get a frunk with a capacity of 53-litres, though, which is ideal for storing cables.

 Design, interior and technology